wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 Accordingly, the macros `intrev32ifbe()` and `memrev16/32/64ifbe`, which are heavily used in the `intset` implementation, can be safely ignored as no-ops.

+#### Layout

+The `intset` object contains only two fields.
+Field `encoding` stores the current element size, the value of which can be one of the `INTSET_ENC_INT16`, `INTSET_ENC_INT32`, and `INTSET_ENC_INT64`.
+Field `length` stores the current number of elements in the set.
+The element array follows the two fields and it fills the rest of the object.
+Note that the `intset` object itself is also variable-sized due to having the element array at the end.

 ## Build, Compilation, and Usage